Mozu/grunt-mozu-appdev-sync/README.md

 Default value: `false`

 This option applies to the `upload` action.
 If this is set to `true`, then the uploads will include a last modified date from your local file system.
 If you attempt to upload a file that is older than the one in Developer Center, the upload will fail.
 If it is set to `false`, then all uploads will override regardless of modified date.

+#### options.ignoreChecksum
+Type: `Boolean`
+Default value: `false`

+This option applies to the `upload` action.
+By default, this action will use checksums to determine if the local file and the remote file are identical, and will skip the upload if they are.
+Set this to true to override this behavior.

 ### The `grunt-contrib-watch` adapter